UHAS admission portal 2022/2023: Fees, requirements, deadlines

 - Both your ears should be showing without any shadow

 - Glasses and shades are not allowed.
-If you wear them for medical reasons, then they should be clear and revealing your eyes
+If you wear them for medical reasons, then they should be clear and reveal your eyes

 - Maximum dimensions of 300 x 300 pixels (1-inch x 1.2 inches)